BlueBrain/SSCxEModelExamples/data-dependencies.md

 The parameters include other etypes that we are not showing in this notebook. *Suggestion: we may delete them.*

-## Optimisation dependencies
+## optimization dependencies

-1. cADpyr_L5TPC_1.pkl file from the optimisation results.
+1. cADpyr_L5TPC_1.pkl file from the optimization results.

-The file is located at optimisation/opt_module/checkpoints/run.a6e707a/cADpyr_L5TPC_1.pkl.
+The file is located at optimization/opt_module/checkpoints/run.a6e707a/cADpyr_L5TPC_1.pkl.

 2. The emodel directory as well as the mechanisms below.
 - CaDynamics_DC0.mod